What are California Trial and Public Hearing Services?

 Being involved in the discovery process gives court reporters and reporting firms a window into the case in dispute and provides a working knowledge as to the vocabulary and issues involved in the case.
 Working with the parties in discovery gives the reporters an opportunity to learn about and be more responsive to the needs of the parties and the knowledge achieved as discovery progresses into the trial and provides the trial reporters valuable working knowledge that reporters not involved in the discovery process would have with our California Trial and Public Hearing Services.

 The issues and vocabulary during discovery are always a learning process.
 Technical terms of art, professional witnesses, both expert witnesses or scientific witnesses that the court and jury rely on to make their decision, utilize a knowledge base that is usually outside the general word knowledge used in the day-to-day litigation.
 Word knowledge is a decided advantage during the taking of trial testimony.
 The split-second pause to write an unfamiliar word can mount up over time.
 Knowledge of the trial issues and word usage is an advantage that benefits the entire trial process and boosts the seamless taking of testimony and providing excerpts or daily transcripts often requested during trials.

-Trial and Hearing Services From Our Court Reporters
+Trial and Public Hearing Services From Our Court Reporters

 California Court Reporters

 Solutions you can depend on through innovative technology by dedicated professionals

 Trials have more pieces than depositions, marking and receiving of exhibits into evidence, opening statement, pre-trial hearings, bench conferences, motions in limine, the evidentiary portion of the trial, closing arguments, and then the jury instructions – and there are other events that can take place – and then the verdict.
 Of course, following the verdict, there are post-trial motions as well.
 In the end, if one of the parties is dissatisfied with the result(s), they can file an appeal.